Gong Xi Fa Chi everyone!

 - Chilli flakes or fresh-cut chillies

 Make the dough, then get the stuffing organised.
 Make sure to have a cool tea towel over the dough so it does not dry out.
 Once ready, section off parts of the dough and create little pancakes ready for the stuffing to sit into.
 See the image below.

 Once you have the right amount on the wrapper, pull the end up and tweak it so it becomes a little parcel.
 I am not the best at doing this and my dumplings are not all the same size as you are meant to do.
 Although it did not cause a problem.
 The only thing that can go wrong is that ingredients might not cook and it could be too doughy due to it being too big.
 So be careful.

 Once all done I lined them up on greaseproof paper on a tray to make life easier.
-Once all complete they were then transferred to the steaming pots.
+Once all were complete they were then transferred to the steaming pots.

 I hope you enjoy your Chinese New Year meals and maybe this has inspired you to cook your own dumplings.
 Enjoy!